AliceB-aus/Brightscript_Function_Comment/README.md

 Comment will appear as above.
 If the function is not formatted correctly the comment may fail or be deformed.

-Credit to https://github.com/microsoft/vscode-comment for the base code used in this project

 ### Keyboard Shortcuts

 The extension registers keyboard shortcut brightscriptcomment.brightScriptAddComment to execute checking immediately.
 Default shortcut is Alt-Ctrl-C (Alt-Cmd-C for Mac).